 As you can see in the screenshot below, the following data is provided per question in the reviewer alignment insights:

-- The alignment of the grading by different reviewers (the determination of this field is shown below)
+The alignment of the grading by different reviewers

-- The total number of minutes spent reviewing
+The number of minutes spent reviewing the question

 How we calculate the reviewer alignment

-Ans shows whether the reviewers are aligned good or not.
-There are two possible data fields possible:
+Ans shows whether the reviewers are aligned.
+There are two possible data fields:

 - Good alignment